CodeLegionary/Vue-tic-tac-toe/README.md

 ```

 ## Game Information
 A typical board game.
 By clicking the 'New Game' button, you can start a new match.
 To reset the score, simply refresh the page.
+In addition to this, when a player wins the game, an alert will be displayed asking if the player wants to play again.
 It's as simple as that!